Abu Alkian: Present day

 In 2012, the lion's share of the Abu Alkian tribe, about 75% of 4,300 people, lived in the Bedouin town Hura (Houra).
 The remaining, about 1,000, lived in the villages Atir and Umm al-Hiran.
-The Israeli authorities classifies them as "unrecognized villages" built illegally.
+The Israeli authorities classify them as "unrecognized villages" built illegally.
 Umm al-Hiran has since been demolished and the Bedouins have moved to Hura.